vizardai/vizardai.github.io/index.md

 ## Step 2: Post a long video {#post-a-long-video}

-Please note that the Vizard.ai API currently supports videos that can be downloaded directly through your browser.
-The Vizard.ai API will soon support the kinds of links you see in the workspace.
+Please note that the Vizard.ai API currently supports videos that can be downloaded directly through web browser, and YouTube, Google Drive, Vimeo, StreamYard link.

 ### Request {#post-a-long-video-request}